MaryEDeignan/Final_Project/README.md

 	```python
 	python3 scraper.py
 	```
-  This will scrape 10,000+ recipes from allrecipes.com along with their images.
+  This will scrape 10,000+ recipes from Allrecipes.com along with their images.

 5. **Saving and Using the Data:** Once the script completes, the recipe data will be saved in a JSON file located in `scraping/recipes` as `scraped_recipes.json`.
 The images will be saved in the `scraping/images` folder.
 These images can be matched to their corresponding recipe using the image_filename field in `scraped_images.json`.
 Additionally, a .txt file will be created in the `scraping/links` folder.
 This file contains all the links to the scraped recipes along with the category each recipe belongs to.

 ## How to view and operate the Interface
 ### 1. **Running the Application**
-1. **Clone the Repository:**  *This step can be skipped if you scraped your own data*
+1. **Clone the Repository:**  *This step can be skipped if you just scraped your own data.
+Simply navigate to the cloned folder.*

    First, clone this repository to your local machine:
    ```python